 Any voyage in the Southern Ocean is an adventure, but with an average occupancy of 175 guests aboard Ocean Victory and Ocean Albatros, our cruises offer a unique experience for the brave few.
 Shore landings and Zodiac safaris will occupy our days, while our knowledgeable onboard Expedition Team will offer a selection of specially crafted lectures to inform your matchless expedition experience.

 Explore with us!

 NB.
-Trips that depart in November or December will have the same itinerary and spend the same amount of days at each location, but the route will be inverted - following this plan: Ushuaia, Falkland Islands, South Georgia and Antarctic peninsula.
+Trips that depart from November up towards mid-December will have the same itinerary and spend the same amount of days at each location, but the route will be inverted - following this plan: Ushuaia, Falkland Islands, South Georgia and Antarctic peninsula.
 This is to make best use of seasonal weather patterns to ensure the best possible Southern Ocean voyage.

 Facts about Antarctica, South Georgia & Falkland Islands

 Arrive in Ushuaia, Argentina - the world’s southernmost city.
 Explore this vibrant Patagonian city, or stretch your legs in the surrounding forests.
 Alternatively, consider a day trip off the beaten path into the raw nature of Tierra del Fuego.
 The island of Tierra del Fuego is a hiker's paradise with rugged snow-capped mountains, glaciers, flower-filled meadows and rich boggy wetlands.
 In the afternoon, we board our vessel, waiting to welcome us in port.